run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

     !!!
 Discussion
-        Since only a single GPU remains unallocated, under normal circumstances, the job should not start.
+        Since only a single GPU remains unallocated, under normal circumstances, the Job should not start.
 However, the ``--elastic`` flag tells the system to allocate a single GPU instead.

-*   Delete the filler job and list the jobs again:
+*   Delete the filler Job and list the Jobs again:

         runai delete filler2
         runai list jobs